-Mediastinitis is a life-threatening condition with an extremely high mortality rate if recognized late or treated improperly.[1, 2, 3] Although long recognized as a complication of certain infectious diseases, most cases of mediastinitis are associated with cardiac surgery (>300,000 cases per year in the United States).
+Mediastinitis is a life-threatening condition that carries an extremely high mortality if recognized late or treated improperly.[1, 2, 3, 4] Although long recognized as a complication of certain infectious diseases, most cases of mediastinitis are associated with cardiac surgery (>300,000 cases per year in the United States).
 This complication affects approximately 1-2% of these patients.
 Although small in proportional terms, the actual number of patients affected by mediastinitis is substantial.
 This significantly increases mortality and cost.
 After 10 years of evolution, the optimal therapy for mediastinitis is more clearly understood.

 The frequency of various microbiological pathogens isolated in cases of postoperative mediastinitis.

-Mediastinitis manifests within a spectrum that ranges from the subacute patient to the fulminate critically ill patient who requires immediate intervention in order to prevent death.
+Mediastinitis manifests within a spectrum that ranges from the subacute patient to the fulminant critically ill patient who requires immediate intervention in order to prevent death.

 The typical postoperative patient presents with fever, high pulse, and reports suggestive of a sternal wound infection such as sternal instability.
 Approximately two thirds of patients present within 14 days following surgery.
 Although a delay of months is occasionally observed, signs or symptoms typically develop within 1 month of the operation.
 Patients may report sternal pain that has increased since surgery, drainage from the wound site, an audible click due to sternal nonunion, and progressive redness over a variable period.